FHA 203k Loan FAQ’s

 5. The accreditation as a Certified 203k Contractor® is the verification that the borrower's selected contractor understands the 203k and meets the minimum financial requirements.

-7. The Certification section is where contractors go to start the accreditation process.
+6. The Earn Certification page is where contractors go to start the accreditation process.

 At the loan closing, the lender places the rehab/improvement funds into an escrow account.
 The contractors are paid out of this account in a series of draws, most commonly as two-party checks.
-More detailed information is available in the 203k Contractor Education Course or by contacting the 203K Help Desk.
+More detailed information is taught in the 203k Contractor Education Course.

 Limited 203k

 Contractors receive maximum two (2) payments.
 Contractors may receive 50% of the material cost as a pre-construction payment, subject to lender approval and only if the contractor proves to the lender that they do not have any money to start the project but may take a few weeks to arrive.
-Therefore, contractors must be financially capable of paying for the start-up costs and a portion of the ongoing expenses with the Limited 203k (such as ample credit lines with suppliers and subs and/or sufficient capital/reserves).
-Once all the work is complete, the contractors can request final payment of the remaining portion of the job cost according to the proposal that was submitted and approved by the borrower and the lender.
+Therefore, contractors must has sufficient working capital to pay for the start-up costs and a portion of the ongoing expenses.
+The final payment is released after 100% of the work has been completed.

 Standard 203k

 Contractors receive a maximum of four (4) draws/payments plus a 5th final (for the 10% holdback).
 There is no upfront money paid to contractors to offset the start-up costs (except for specialty order items with lender approval).
-Therefore, contractors must be financially capable of affording all the start-up costs and a portion of ongoing expenses with the 203k project (sufficient credit lines with suppliers and subs and/or sufficient capital/reserves is required).
-Contractors receive payment after stages of work are completed and inspected.
-For each draw request on the Standard 203k, an inspection is required.
+Therefore, contractors must have sufficient working capital to pay for the start-up costs and a portion of ongoing expenses with the 203k project (sufficient credit lines with suppliers and subs and/or sufficient capital/reserves is required).

 The borrower will incur the fees normally associated with an FHA loan (contact your lender and/or real estate agent for more detailed information).
 In addition, other costs may include: